Updated: Sep 10

 When someone has wronged you in some way, either by word or action, do you respond with love and charity?
 Do you pray for that person daily?
 When you see that person doing well, whether it's in business or their personal life, are you happy for them?
 When they accuse you of something that you're completely innocent of, are you joyful to God that you can suffer some humiliation for His sake?
 Do you refrain from talking bad about that person so you don't fall into the vice of revenge, instead point out to others their good qualities?

 Doing all of those things are the most wonderful acts of charity that you can perform and offer to God.
 Why do we need to be esteemed in the eyes of others?
 If God is our sole motive, we will be content with knowing that He alone knows the truth about us and His good opinion of us is sufficient.

 When the person(s) who has dragged you through the mud is down and needs help, we should be the first one there to offer a helping hand.
 Charity comes from love and love is what will get us into Heaven.
 Without love, all of your efforts to please God are an absolute waste.
 The great St. Therese, the little flower, spoke consistently about how love was the only way to attain salvation and she was right.
 Everything we do must be accompanied by love.
 God measures every one of our actions by the love behind it.

-Remember, to love our neighbor is to love him more than ourselves, our good name, the things we possess.
+Jesus said, "Whatever you do to the least of my brethren, you do it to me."
+Knowing this, how can we act uncharitably toward anybody.
+If we do this, aren't we doing it to Jesus also?
+Love your neighbor.
+God said it Himself.
 Without this love, how can we hope for the salvation of Heaven?
 Everything boils down to love.
 Heaven is pure love.
-Without love, we could never enter into the glory of Heaven.
+Without love, how can we enter into the glory of Heaven?

 Peace, good and blessings.